Sunshine And Shadow

 We believe that the cultivation of smart, skilled, conceptually rich and beautiful art is essential for the health and development of individuals and communities.
 We have identified the need to provide creatives access to come up with new ideas and the support and funding to try them out.

-We invested in Gibbs Rounsavall, a local artist and teacher well-known for his abstract enamel paintings exploring movement through pattern and color, to take on a new creative project outside of the studio and in public.
-Our investment in Rounsavall provides him with the resources to pursue his creative vision for a mural that we believe will have far-reaching implications for himself, his work, and the community.
+We invested and supported Gibbs Rounsavall, a local artist and teacher well-known for his abstract enamel paintings exploring movement through pattern and color, to take on a new creative project outside of the studio and in public.
+Our investment in Rounsavall provided him the time and the resources to pursue his creative vision for a mural that we believe will have far-reaching implications for himself, his work, and the community.
+Rounsavall was given full creative control to design and install a mural that would beautify and inspire the community.

 How We Helped